A good sleeping pad is imperative

 cushion/insulation or as a stand alone pad.
 Again,

-if wet, simply place under your shelter and cover
+if damp, simply place under your shelter and cover

 with nature.

-long, and use stuff sacks, extra clothes or nature
+use stuff sacks, extra clothes, or natural materials

 under my legs (nature goes under the